Porges/ways-to-play/src/games/assault/index.md

 ---

 <p class="lead">Assault is a traditional board game for two players that used to be popular
 throughout Europe.
-In English it is commonly known by the Spanish name <span lang="es">Asalto</span>, but it originally comes from Germany.</p>
+In English it is commonly known by the Spanish name <span lang="es">Asalto</span>.</p>

-It is played on the same kind of board as {% gameref fox-and-geese %} or {% gameref solitaire %}, but is usually marked to indicate the areas of the board.
+Assault was probably derived from the game of {% gameref fox-and-geese %}, with which it shares a board.
+The play of the game is similar, but the object in Assault is for one side to achieve a particular arrangement of their pieces — although it is still possible to win by “trapping” like in {% gameref fox-and-geese %}.

 {% image src="pic5996205.jpg" alt="" originalUrl="https://boardgamegeek.com/image/5996205/miscellaneous-game-compilation"
     authorGiven="Stephan"